< Research projects

 The Emergence of Complex Intelligent Systems and the Future of Management

-How can organizations be managed to responsibly contribute to, and benefit from, the emergence of artificial intelligence and complex intelligent systems?
+How can organisations be managed to responsibly contribute to, and benefit from, the emergence of artificial intelligence and complex intelligent systems?
 This is the overall question addressed by this project led by Nicolette Lakemond at Linköping University.

 The project is also expected to provide new perspectives on decision-making that enable further considerations of, for example, ethical aspects.

 The project combines technology and management perspectives while considering social aspects.
-The project’s ecosystem, therefore, includes management researchers, AI researchers, and practitioners.
-Future scenarios will be studied, for example, demonstration arenas for technology research and industrial applications.
+The project’s ecosystem therefore includes management researchers, AI researchers and practitioners.
+Future scenarios will be studied, for example demonstration arenas for technology research and industrial applications.